 Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

-Saturday's contest at Crisler Center has the No. 17 Ohio State Buckeyes (10-2) matching up with the Michigan Wolverines (10-3) at 12:00 PM ET on December 30.
-Our computer prediction projects a 71-65 win for Ohio State.
+Saturday's contest between the No. 17 Ohio State Buckeyes (10-2) and the Michigan Wolverines (10-3) at Crisler Center has a projected final score of 71-65 based on our computer prediction, with Ohio State coming out on top.
+Tipoff is at 12:00 PM ET on December 30.

-In their last time out, the Wolverines won on Friday 77-35 against Florida A&M.
+In their last time out, the Wolverines won on Friday 77-35 over Florida A&M.

-The Wolverines took care of business in their last game 77-35 against Florida A&M on Friday.
-The Buckeyes came out on top in their most recent outing 84-55 against Belmont on Friday.
-Lauren Hansen's team-leading 19 points led the Wolverines in the win.
+In their last outing on Friday, the Wolverines secured a 77-35 victory against Florida A&M. The Buckeyes won their most recent outing 84-55 against Belmont on Friday.
+Lauren Hansen put up 19 points, one rebound and zero assists for the Wolverines.
 Jacy Sheldon put up 31 points, two rebounds and three assists for the Buckeyes.

 Catch college basketball action all season long on Fubo!